Smone5/back_to_someping/README.md

 ## Reproducing The Project

+If you are evaluating this repo from a blank environment, start with the local app runtime.
+It is the most judge-friendly path because it does not require a custom domain, Cloud Run deployment, or real smart-home hardware.
+If you want to exercise the lighting flow without a Raspberry Pi or Home Assistant install, use the mock server documented in [ROOM_LIGHT_TESTING.md](ROOM_LIGHT_TESTING.md).

 There are three practical ways to run this repo:

 1. Local app runtime: run FastAPI and Next.js directly on your machine